 Session Manager can be configured with adaptation modules that can modify SIP messages before or after routing decisions have been made.
-A generic adaptation module DigitConversionAdapter supports digit conversion of telephone numbers to extensions, and vice versa, in specific headers of SIP messages.
-Other adaptation modules are built on this generic module and can modify other headers to permit interoperability with third party SIP products.
+A generic adaptation module DigitConversionAdapter supports digit conversion of telephone numbers in specific headers of SIP messages.
+Other adaptation modules are built on this generic module, and can modify other headers to permit interoperability with third party SIP products.

-For the compliance test, an adaptation was applied to the Communication Manager SIP entity that maps inbound DID numbers from Windstream to local Communication Manager extensions.
-In addition, an adaptation was applied to the Avaya SBCE SIP entity to resolve issues with call forwarding of inbound PSTN calls back to the PSTN, with some of Windstream's PSTN carriers.
-See Section 2.1 for complete problem description.
+For the compliance test, an adaptation was applied to the Communication Manager SIP entity and maps inbound DID numbers from Level 3 to local Communication Manager extensions.

-To create the adaptation that will be applied to the Communication Manager SIP entity, navigate to Routing \rightarrow Adaptations in the left-hand navigation pane (Section 6.1) and click on the New button in the right pane (not shown).
+To create the adaptation that will be applied to the Communication Manager SIP entity, navigate to Routing \rightarrow Adaptations in the left-hand navigation pane and click on the New button in the right pane (not shown).
 In the new right pane that appears (shown below), fill in the following: